Man sentenced to 5 years for racist threat to pregnant woman

 FULLERTON, Calif.
-(AP) - A California man has been sentenced to five years in prison after pleading guilty to making racist threats against an African American woman who was eight months pregnant.
+(AP) - A California man was sentenced Monday to five years in prison for making racist threats against a pregnant African American woman in a court-offered plea deal that rankled prosecutors and community advocates.

-Prosecutors opposed the deal 43-year-old Tyson Mayfield received Monday from Orange County Superior Court Judge Roger B. Robbins in Fullerton.
+Orange County Superior Court Judge Roger B. Robbins made the offer to Tyson Mayfield, noting no weapon was used or injury caused during the crime.

-Prosecutors wanted a 38-year-to-life sentence for Mayfield for threatening the woman and her unborn baby at a bus stop last year after prior convictions for attacking bystanders.
+Prosecutors sought a 38-year-to-life sentence for Mayfield for threatening the woman, who was eight months pregnant, and her unborn baby last year at a bus stop in Fullerton, California, prompting her to use pepper spray to protect herself and eventually run for help.

-Authorities say Mayfield punched a man outside a supermarket in 2017 while yelling racist insults, hit a man at a gas station in 2006 and stabbed a man near a liquor store in 2005.
+Authorities said Mayfield, 43, who is white and has a swastika tattoo and several prior convictions for attacking bystanders, including punching a man outside a supermarket in 2017 while yelling racist slurs.

+“Quite frankly, your honor, he scares me,” District Attorney Todd Spitzer told the judge in opposing the deal.
+“He is indiscriminately picking out people when he doesn’t like the way they look and using violence against them.”

-Defense attorney Paul Rogers says Mayfield was eligible for the deal because he had no weapon and no one was injured.
+Defense attorney Paul Rogers said Mayfield was eligible for the deal because he had no weapon and no one was injured.
+A message was left for Rogers after the hearing seeking comment.

+Hate crimes across the United States increased 17% in 2017, marking a rise for the third straight year, according to the FBI.
+Hate crimes and hate incidents have also risen in recent years in Orange County, according to the county’s human relations commission.

+After the court hearing, African American and other community leaders said they were upset by Mayfield’s short sentence and concerned about the message it sends to other perpetrators.

 Copyright © 2019 The Washington Times, LLC.